 - Slice your veggies!
 I like to cut the onions into wedges and the peppers into thin slices.
 Just stem the mushrooms and leave the caps whole.

 - Drizzle on the marinade.
 Toss the peppers with a scant tablespoon of the marinade, and pour the remaining marinade over the mushrooms and onions.
 Rub a splash of balsamic vinegar onto the mushrooms too.

 - It’s time to grill!
 Preheat the grill with a cast iron skillet or grill pan on one side.
 When it’s hot, put the pepper slices in the hot skillet and grill the mushrooms and onions directly on the grill grates.

 - Don’t forget to flip halfway… Cook until the veggies soften and char marks form on the onions and mushrooms, flipping halfway through.
 I use tongs to toss the peppers in the skillet and cook until they get a little char too.

 - Enjoy!
 Slice the mushroom caps and serve the fajita veggies with tortillas and your favorite fixings.

 What to Serve with Veggie Fajitas

 I like to enjoy this fajita recipe with guacamole, pico de gallo, and tomatillo or pineapple salsa for creamy, zesty, and fresh accents.
+Cashew sour cream or this vegan cheese sauce would be delicious as well.
 And don’t forget the tortillas – flour tortillas are traditional for fajitas, but corn tortillas are good too.